 Migration is a human experience which affects the psychological, ecological, demographic, social, economic and political life of the people.
 It determines a change in the traditions, behaviors, norms, and customs of the society.
-One of the very broader definitions of migration links the phenomenon of migration with "a permanent or semi permanent change of residence"1.
+One of the very broader definitions of migration links the phenomenon of migration with "a permanent or semi permanent change of residence".
 Yet migration is being studied in detail under various disciplines and has been defined accordingly.
-For instance, for ecologists like Hugh Dingle and V. Alistair Drake, migration is an important population phenomenon and it can be explained in terms of "population outcomes (dynamics, trajectories, displacements) the answer to the question, what is migration? includes all the consequences of migration for the dynamics of population and the relationships between them"2.
+For instance, for ecologists like Hugh Dingle and V. Alistair Drake, migration is an important population phenomenon and it can be explained in terms of "population outcomes (dynamics, trajectories, displacements) the answer to the question, what is migration? includes all the consequences of migration for the dynamics of population and the relationships between them".

 From a sociological perspective, migration is a movement which affects the relationships between individuals or group to which they belong.
-Richard Startup defines social migration as "any instance of geographical movement of individuals or groups relative to one another, or any instance of the geographical movement of a group, which has consequences for group structure"3.
+Richard Startup defines social migration as "any instance of geographical movement of individuals or groups relative to one another, or any instance of the geographical movement of a group, which has consequences for group structure".

-1Everett S. Lee, "A Theory of Migration" in Demography 3, no.1 (1956): 49.
+Everett S. Lee, "A Theory of Migration" in Demography 3, no.1 (1966): 49.

-2Hugh Dingle and V. Alistair Drake, "What is Migration?" in Bio Science 57, no.2 (2007): 119.
+Hugh Dingle and V. Alistair Drake, "What is Migration?" in Eco Science 57, no.2 (2007): 119.

-3Richard Startup, "A Sociology of Migration" in The Sociological Quarterly 12, no. 2 (Spring, 1971): 177.
+Richard Startup, "A Sociology of Migration" in The Sociologica' Quarterly 12, no. 2 (Spring, 1971): 177.

 The present research is dealing with migration from a historical perspective, thus it is very important to see migration as a spatial and temporal process.
 From a historical point of view, human beings have been migrating since earlier times.
-By 8000 BC, a great migration had been completed which resulted in the growth of cultures and civilizations.4 Civilizations had expanded either by conquest or by migration.
-By about 2000 BC, the civilizations had matured and different "patterns of human migration" had emerged.5 McNeill distinguishes four possible forms or patterns of migration.
+By 8000 BC, a great migration had been completed which resulted in the growth of cultures and civilizations.
+Civilizations had expanded either by conquest or by migration.
+By about 2000 BC, the civilizations had matured and different "patterns of human migration" had emerged.
+McNeill distinguishes four possible forms or patterns of migration.
 They are

 1. Radical displacement of one population by another as a result of systematic exercise of force.
 2. Conquest of one population by another, leading to symbiosis of two previously diverse communities on the same.
 3. Infiltration of outsiders with some degree of acquiescence from existing populations without displacing existing rulers.
-4. Importation of individuals or even of whole communities that had been forcibly uprooted from their initial place of residence by slave raiders and/or traders.6 successful and turn out to be a conquest.
-These nomads spread their culture and language but at the same time adopt urbanized way of living of the civilized nations.7 The Arab movement of conquest towards Iraq was also started with the initial raids of Shaybān, a nomad sub-branch of Bakr bin Wā'il.8 These raids were supported by the Arab state and it became successful and turned out to be a conquest.
+4. Importation of individuals or even of whole communities that had been forcibly uprooted from their initial place of residence by slave raiders and/or traders.

+This division of the patterns of migration has significantly explained the modes of migration in the late ancient and medieval times.
+The Arab migration to Iraq comfortably fits in the second category of migration as explicated by this theoretical framework.
+According to McNeill, when nomad tribesmen saw any weaknesses in the civilizations, they start their raids which sometimes become successful and turn out to be a conquest.
+These nomads spread their culture and language but at the same time adopt urbanized way of living of the civilized nations.
+The Arab movement of conquest towards Iraq was also started with the initial raids of Shaybān, a nomad sub-branch of Bakr bin Wā'il.
+These raids were supported by the Arab state and it became successful and turned out to be a conquest.
 The second assumption of the amalgamation of both cultures, of the conquered and the conquering nation, is also valid.
 This theoretical framework somehow explains the nature of the Arab migration to Iraq.
 It specifically links the migration with the conquest which is one of the main factors of the Arab migration.